A 'Ten Factors Model' of human functioning

 The first factor determining psychological functioning, is environment

-(external context, situation, biotope, nurture
+(external context, situation, biotope,

-material and social conditions or processes.
+).
+These include material and social conditions or processes.

 The environment provides matter and energy to the body.